-All Chapter 7 cases are subject to dismissal for abuse based on the totality of circumstances of your case.
-My goal as your attorney is to help you select the appropriate Chapter for your case.
-If you have the means to pay back your creditors, I'll recommend a Chapter 13.
-If you don't, I'll recommend a Chapter 7.
+All Chapter 7 cases in which the debts are primarily consumer debts are subject to dismissal for abuse based on the totality of circumstances of your case or because the debtor has "failed" the means test - that is, the test shows sufficient income available for the debtor to fund a Chapter 13 plan.
+Our goal as your attorney is to help you select the appropriate Chapter for your case.
 Once this 60-day period runs, you are eligible to receive your discharge (the court order saying you no longer owe your debts) if you filed Chapter 7.
 If you filed a Chapter 13, you'll still need to complete your plan payments over a three to five year period before you will be eligible to request a bankruptcy discharge.

+Congratulations

-Congratulations!
-You are now on the road to rebuilding your financial life!
+You are now on the road to rebuilding your financial life